Beaches informationReport beach litter

 - Barbeques must be held below high-water mark within the designated area

-- Barbeques must be sited away from any structures i.e. boats, groynes, beach huts etc
+- Barbeques must be sited away from any structures i.e. boats, groynes, beach huts and the like

 - All fires must be extinguished and litter cleared before the site is left